What Is Hypoparathyroidism?

 The most common cause of hypoparathyroidism is inadvertent or unavoidable damage to or removal of the parathyroid glands during neck surgery.
 Less often, hypoparathyroidism may result from an autoimmune disease or a genetic disorder, or from reaction to low or high levels of some minerals.1 Read more about the causes of hypoparathyroidism.

-There are no approved treatments currently available to replace the missing PTH.
 Doctors try to manage the disorder by keeping blood calcium levels balanced to reduce symptoms and avoid complications.
 Often large doses of calcium and active vitamin D are prescribed.
 Most doctors attempt to achieve blood calcium levels a little below normal so that your symptoms are reduced but excessive amounts of calcium do not pass through the kidneys.
 It is important to work closely with your doctor on the proper balance.
-But calcium and active vitamin D do not treat or cure the cause of the problem, which is a lack of PTH.1,3,4
+But calcium and active vitamin D do not treat or cure the cause of the problem.

 Your doctor will prescribe a regimen to meet your unique needs, based on the results of your lab tests, your medical history and your symptoms, and continue to monitor your blood calcium levels.1 It’s important to work closely with your doctor on managing hypoparathyroidism to reduce your risk of long-term complications and the symptoms that can occur as calcium levels rise and fall.1